abondar24/CrackingInterview/README.md

 - boolean equation - given bool expression with 0,1,or,xor,and + desired result ,
 find number of ways to parentesizing expression that it will evaluate result

+## Sorting tasks

+These tasks use algorithms from Sorting section below

+# Algorithms

 ## Sorting

 - Insertion sort.
 Best,Avg: O(n), Worst: O(n^2)